Whitehall Township, Pennsylvania: 18th century

-19th and 20th centuries
+19th century

 The original Whitehall Township, established in 1753, was split into the three townships of Whitehall, North Whitehall, and South Whitehall in 1867.
 The name Whitehall is said to have originated from Lynford Lardner's hunting lodge that was painted with whitewash.
 Lardner named it "Grouse Hall", but the common people of the region called it "White Hall".
 Whitehall Township's villages include Cementon, Egypt, Fullerton, Hokendauqua, Mickleys, Stiles, and West Catasauqua.
 Coplay was also part of Whitehall until it incorporated as a borough in 1869.
 Agriculture was the major industry until the mid-1800s.
 Today, about 2000 acres are under cultivation.
 There were six grist mills in Whitehall, built to process grains for the farmers into flour and animal feed.
 Only one grist mill remains, the Helfrich Springs Grist Mill, which is also home to the Whitehall Historical Preservation Society, which has preserved the building for use as a local history museum.

 Completion of the Lehigh Canal in 1829 led to further development.
 Discovery of iron ore deposits brought Whitehall into the Industrial Revolution when the first blast iron furnace was built in Hokendauqua in 1854.
 This was immediately followed by the establishment of a railroad system to transport raw materials to the furnaces and to ship the final product.
 Population grew rapidly as these industries attracted Welsh and Irish immigrants.

 While the railroads were being constructed, cuts in the bedrock led to the discovery of Whitehall's deposits of Jacksonburg limestone.
 David O. Saylor perfected and patented the process of manufacturing Portland cement.
 The first Portland cement plant was located between the villages of Cementon and Coplay.
 Others quickly followed, and by 1914 70% of the cement produced in the United States came from the "Cement Belt" or Lehigh District.
 The cement industry attracted a new wave of immigrants from Austria-Hungary, creating yet another population spurt.

+20th century

 Whitehall became classified as a first class township with a population of 7,935 in 1900.
 This gave the township specified municipal rights for supplying electric lights, highways, and sewers at public expense.
 The post-World War II era began the transition from the manufacturing industries to the retail industry as Whitehall became a bedroom community and suburb of Allentown.
-The individual villages became united into one entity known as Whitehall in 1968, when the U.S. Post Office combined its separate town branches.
+The individual villages united into a single entity known as Whitehall in 1968, when the U.S. Post Office combined its separate town branches.
 Breadon Field, which was the home field for a series of Minor League Baseball teams from the stadium's 1948 opening until its 1964 demolition, was based in Whitehall Township.

 In 1974, voters approved the adoption of a Home Rule Charter form of government, creating a seven-member legislative body and an elected mayor.
 Today, with an annual budget in excess of $21 million, Whitehall provides a full range of municipal services to its residents.